Dr. Theresa Smith, Assistant Head of Schools

 Janet Peddy, Director of Finance, Planning, and Operations

 Janet holds a Master of Arts in Management from Saint Mary's College and a Masters of Business Administration from University of California, Davis with a dual emphasis in finance and accounting.
 Her directed study (i.e. thesis) was in strategic planning.
 Before coming to Webb in 1999, she served for 13 years at Sacramento Country Day School in a number of positions including business manager, director of finance and operations, and assistant head of finance.
 As director of finance, planning and operations, she directs the schools' and museum's financial planning, accounting and human resources practices, investment management, operations, technology, campus master planning and oversees the implementation of capital projects.
 Janet has also served for six years on the board of NBOA, as trustee, officer and chaired both the program and governance committees.

 Joe Woodward, Director of Strategic Communications

-Joe holds an MFA in English from Brooklyn College and an MA in Education from the Claremont Graduate University.
-With more than 15 years of leadership at Webb and 25 years in advancement, he currently oversees strategic communications.
+Joe holds an Master of Fine Arts in English from Brooklyn College and an Master of Arts in education from the Claremont Graduate University.
+With more than 18 years of leadership at Webb and 25 years in advancement, he currently oversees strategic communications.
 Previous to Webb, he held positions at Brooklyn College, Pomona College and the Claremont Graduate University.
 Joe is a four-time finalist and two-time winner of a Los Angeles Press Club Award.
 His non-fiction has appeared in the Los Angeles Times, San Francisco Chronicle Book Review, Poets & Writers, and The Huffington Post.
 His fiction has appeared in the Notre Dame Review, Southern Indiana Review,Passages North, Zone 3 and elsewhere.
 His most recent book is Alive Inside the Wreck: A Biography of Nathanael West O/R Books, New York.